- Your State

 Open enrollment is a valuable choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.
 Texas’ public schools come in all different flavors.
 Burbank Middle School, for instance, has a strong dual-language program.
 Meanwhile, De Zavala Elementary is serving low-income students and helping them beat the odds.

-Find out more about public schools in your state here: Texas’ Department of Education.
+Find out more about public schools in your state at the Texas Education Agency.

 Texas has had charter schools as an option for more than 20 years.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and they are accountable to authorizing bodies for results.